Where sin increased…

 praising you with those who belong to you.

-6 We’ve sinned just like our ancestors before us
+6 We’ve sinned just like our ancestors before us:

-we’ve done wrong and acted wickedly.
+we’ve too have done wrong and acted wickedly.

 7 When our ancestors were in Egypt